Sophia-de-Avalon/de-avalon-research/index.md

 ## Research Frameworks

 This site introduces three new conceptual frameworks for scholarly engagement and discussion.
-Details descriptions and references will be added progressively.
+Details descriptions and references will be added progressively.<br>
 <a href="frameworks.md">FRAMEWORKS</A>

 ---